arthow4n/imageproxy/README.md

     imageproxy -scaleUp true

+### Override response Cache-Control headers ###

+By default, the imageproxy forwards the Cahce-Control header fetched from the remote.
+You can override the Cache-Control header in response with `-responseCacheControl`:

+    imageproxy -responseCacheControl 'public, max-age=31536000, immutable'

+You can also override the Cache-Control header in error responses with `-responseCacheControlOnError`:

+    imageproxy -responseCacheControlOnError 'private, no-cache, no-store, must-revalidate'

 ### WebP and TIFF support ###

 Imageproxy can proxy remote webp images, but they will be served in either jpeg